 # gparted &

-Step 8 : From the GUI window, select the hard drive and find the partition that holds Windows.
+Step 8 : From the GUI window, select the hard drive and find the partition that holds Windows usually bigger partition.
 Select that partition and right click and select resize/move option and get the current size of the partition.
 Note down on a piece of paper.

-Step 9 : If you SSD is smaller than the current hard drive, then resize it to shrink it to the size of the SSD and then note down the final size of the partition.
+Step 9 : If you SSD is smaller than the current hard drive, then resize it to shrink it to the size of the SSD (note: specify 100MB smaller than SSD size) and then note down the final size of the partition.
 Click on Apply or tick mark to commit the changes.

 Step 10 : Exit this window and shutdown the laptop.